hideo0106/gha-aws-oidc-bootstrap/README.md

 - There is no `--repos` argument; repository access is controlled via the trust policy and the contents of `allowed_repos.txt`.

 **GitHub Token Requirements:**
-- Use a GitHub Personal Access Token (PAT) with fine-grained permissions whenever possible.
+- Use a GitHub Personal Access Token (PAT) with fine-grained permissions.
 - Fine-grained: grant `Actions` (**Read/Write**), `Variables` (**Read/Write**), and `Secrets`(if needed).

 ---